Mhuzvar/ultimateDDguide/courses.md

 Exceptions:

-Language courses gets less credits, you can get max of 4 credits for language courses at CTU.
+Language courses get less credits, you can get maximum of 4 credits for language courses at CTU.

-Seminar \(I\) and \(II\), for each you can get 4 credits at CTU.
+Seminar \(I\) and \(II\), you can get 4 credits for each at CTU.

-Research ethics gets 2 credits at CTU.
+Research ethics gets you 2 credits at CTU.